Dylan Carlson Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.64 team ERA that ranks 26th among all league pitching staffs.
+- The Mets' 4.65 team ERA ranks 26th across all MLB pitching staffs.

-- Mets pitchers combine to give up 94 total home runs at a rate of 1.4 per game (fifth-most in baseball).
+- Mets pitchers combine to surrender the fifth-most home runs in baseball (96 total, 1.4 per game).

-- His most recent appearance was on Saturday against the Pittsburgh Pirates, when the right-hander threw seven innings, surrendering no earned runs while giving up two hits.
+- In his last outing on Sunday against the Pittsburgh Pirates, the right-hander tossed 4 2/3 innings, giving up two earned runs while surrendering six hits.

-- In 12 games this season, the 30-year-old has amassed an ERA of 3.34, with 11 strikeouts per nine innings.
-Opponents are hitting .205 against him.
+- The 36-year-old has put up an ERA of 5.71, with 5.3 strikeouts per nine innings, in eight games this season.
+Opponents are batting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.